 If you had a dislocated shoulder in the past, you are at greater risk for having it happen again.

-After you have eased your early pain, rehab exercises will help you prevent future dislocation.
+After you've eased your early pain, rehab exercises will help you prevent future dislocation.

 Maintaining muscle strength and flexibility can help prevent shoulder dislocations.